William Gargan: Stage

-While visiting his brother on a musical comedy stage, he was offered a stage job which he accepted.
-He began his stage career in Aloma of the South Seas.
-He also appeared on stage in Animal Kingdom.
+Bill's brother Edward was an actor.
+While having lunch with Ed one day at the Lamb’s Club a man named Le Roy Clemens mentioned to Bill that a play he’d written was having tryouts.
+Bill read a line and was hired, beginning his career in Aloma of the South Seas.
+They opened in Baltimore in 1924.
+Gargan was a quick study, learning everyone's parts as well as the stage manager's.
+Within a year he was directing the Philadelphia production of the play.
+Aloma of the South Seas ran for forty weeks.

 Film

 Gargan's first film was Rain.
 Later, he played in Misleading Lady and had character roles in many Hollywood productions, including starring in three films as detective Ellery Queen.

 He was cast in a number of stereotypical Irish parts in films playing policemen, priests, reporters, and blustering adventurers.
 In 1945, he played Joe Gallagher in The Bells of St. Mary's, starring Bing Crosby and Ingrid Bergman.

 In 1935, Gargan went to England and made several films.

 In 1940, Gargan was nominated for the Academy Award for Best Supporting Actor for his role as Joe, the foreman, in They Knew What They Wanted.